Ceerbeerus/beerbolaget-card/info.md

 ```

 ## Releases
-Please note that release 0.0.5 of this card requires [`Beerbolaget`](https://github.com/Ceerbeerus/beerbolaget) 0.1.8 to function properly.
+Please note that release 0.0.5 of this card requires [`Beerbolaget`](https://github.com/Ceerbeerus/beerbolaget) 0.1.8 or later to function properly.

 ## Required/Options
 [`Beerbolaget`](https://github.com/Ceerbeerus/beerbolaget) component is required to use this card.